Nissan American exec Greg Kelly released on bail in Japan

 Advertisement

-Charges for an underreporting allegation in more recent years are pending, and no trial date has been set.
+Charges for alleged underreporting of 4 billion yen ($36 million) in the past three years are pending, and no trial date has been set.

 Ghosn will be detained until Jan.
 1 or longer since he also faces breach of trust allegations.

 Prosecutors say Ghosn and Kelly are flight risks.
-After his release, Kelly will have to follow rules set by the court, including those regarding his residence and travel, prosecutors have said.
+Following his release, Kelly will have to follow rules set by the court, including those regarding his residence and travel, prosecutors have said.

+Kelly, in a statement released Tuesday to the Japanese media through his Japanese lawyer, said he is innocent.

+"I have not been involved in alleged false entry," he said, according to a copy of the statement shown by Japanese networks and print media.
+"I believe my innocence will be revealed in the trial.
+I would like to have a judgment of non-guilty and restore my impaired reputation, and then return to my family as soon as possible."

 The arrests of Ghosn, who is an auto industry icon, and his right-hand man have triggered international attention and raised concerns about the Japanese practice of extended detentions.